ben-strasser/fast-cpp-csv-parser/README.md

 Q: Does the library support string fields that span multiple lines?

 A: No. This feature has been often requested in the past, however, it is difficult to make it work with the current design without breaking something else.

+Q: Can this library handle a variable number of columns?

+A: You can read a compile-time known constant number of columns from a file with a variable number of columns.
+Which columns will be read depends on the strings in the header line.
+There is no way to read a variable number of columns.
+You can think of the provided functionality as a SQL `select col1,col2,col3 from my_file.csv` statement and the CSV file as table.
+You can change the number of columns in the table without affecting the result of the select as long as the queried columns remain.